jvkassi/tronic/README.md

 # tronic

-tronic is a framework-agnostic webpack bundler with sensible defaults
+tronic is a framework-agnostic webpack bundler with sensible defaults, aimed at reducing configuration and the amount of dependencies needed to be installed.

+For an introduction and explanation behind the inspiration, please feel free to read [this Medium article](https://medium.com/richard-solomou/introducing-tronic-webpack-with-sensible-defaults-260c61ab062f).

 ## Getting started